yamhokim/Sorting-Algorithm-Website/README.md

 ## Overview

-The Sorting Algorithm Visualizer is a web application built with React and Tailwind CSS to help users understand and visualize various sorting algorithms in an interactive and engaging way.
+SortGallery - Sorting Algorithm Visualizer is a web application built with React and Tailwind CSS to help users understand and visualize various sorting algorithms in an interactive and engaging way.
 The visualizer supports the following sorting algorithms:

 - Selection Sort
 - Insertion Sort